-This small but strong clinic benefited greatly from repainting by Cranbrook School students in 2013 and refurbishment of its two wells in 2015 and 2016.
+This small but strong clinic benefited greatly from repainting by Cranbrook School students in 2015.
 It now has a Medical Officer and two nurse/midwives.
+Falling water levels due to climate change caused the two shallow wells to run dry.
+The village water problems were solved by FUM drilling a reliable deep borehole in 2021.

 It has become apparent that the underground water table in the locality has been falling for a number of years, making the two existing shallow wells increasingly unreliable.